African Sulcata Tortoise Care Guide

 Once cleaned, you can replenish with fresh substrate.

 Thorough hand washing after interacting with reptiles is essential, as they may carry the Salmonella bacteria.
-Practising good hygiene before and after handling will help to stop the transfer of bacteria and prevent gastrointestinal discomfort in humans.
+Practicing good hygiene before and after handling will help to stop the transfer of bacteria and prevent gastrointestinal discomfort in humans.

 Diet